 • Directly through AM, with optional authentication parameters in the query string, such as service, module, and realm.
-For a list of authentication parameters that you can include in the query string, see Authentication Parameters in the AM Authentication and Single Sign-On Guide.
+For a list of authentication parameters that you can include in the query string, see Authenticating (Browser) in AM's Authentication and Single Sign-On Guide.